cybercongress/cybertensor-developer-docs/docs/index.md

     title='4.
 Staking and Delegation'
     link='staking-and-delegation'
     body='Get to know how staking and delegating your PUSSY works in the Cybertensor network.' />
-    <Card
-    icon={RiGovernmentLine}
-    title='Governance'
-    link='governance'
-    body='Learn how the Cybertensor governance works as it transitions into full community-ownership over time.' />
-    <Card
-    icon={FaGalacticSenate}
-    title='Senate'
-    link='senate'
-    body='Understand what Senate is, requirements to participate in a Senate and how voting works.' />

 </Cards>